Richard Marcinko: Civilian life

 Marcinko published a VHS and DVD movie account of his "Red Cell" operations.

 His experiences led him to write his autobiography, The New York Times best-selling Rogue Warrior, and subsequent fictional sequels, most of which are co-written with ghostwriter John Weisman.
-With Weisman he co-authored a three-book series on leadership, management and team-building for business executives.
+With Weisman, Marcinko co-authored a three-book series on leadership, management and team-building for business executives.

+In 2000, Marcinko was hired by Ron Howard to help Jim Carrey endure the eight-hour costuming process for How the Grinch Stole Christmas in an attempt to dissuade Carrey from dropping out from production.

-In 2005 he wrote an op-ed criticizing what he called "the liberals attack on the activities at GITMO prison, or Abu Ghraib detention centers", claiming that "manipulation is what has been practiced at our detention centers".
+In 2005, Marcinko wrote an op-ed criticizing what he called "the liberals attack on the activities at GITMO prison, or Abu Ghraib detention centers", claiming that "manipulation is what has been practiced at our detention centers".

-At the time of his death, he was CEO of Red Cell International and formerly of SOS Temps, Inc., a private security consulting firm based in Washington, D.C.
+At the time of his death, Marcinko was CEO of Red Cell International and formerly of SOS Temps, Inc., a private security consulting firm based in Washington, D.C.
 He had a politically conservative talk radio show, America on Watch with Dick Marcinko, which was broadcast live.
 He was a spokesman for the Zodiac boat company's Zodiac Maritime Training Academy, and served as a consultant on FOX's television series 24.
 He briefly collaborated with Strider Knives on a series of knife designs referred to as the "RW" signifying "Rogue Warrior" from 2008 to 2010.